BDA-KTS/claim_similarity_retrieval/README.md

 Using the **paraphrase-MiniLM-L6-v2** model ensures reproducibility by providing a standardized, pre-trained, and widely used model that generates consistent sentence embeddings.
 This version is deterministic, meaning the same input will always produce the same output, regardless of the environment, as long as the model version remains the same.
 It is publicly available, easy to load from Github, and documented for clarity, making it straightforward for others to replicate experiments and results with the same setup.

 ## Keywords
-claimsKG, claims retrieval, fact-checked claims
+ClaimsKG, claims retrieval, fact-checked claims

 ## Social Science Use Case(s)